 This paper presents a detailed protocol for the analysis of P2X7 receptor function in neural progenitor cell cultures derived from the adult neurogenic niches.
 The potential applications for adult neural progenitor cells range from research to therapeutic purposes, and so the method of culture must be robust and reproducible.
 There are a number of key aspects to this protocol that may impact the quality of the endpoint culture.
 Once removed from the skull, the brain should not be allowed to dry and the dissection should be performed as quickly as possible.
 Particularly with the hippocampus, extra care taken to remove any blood vessels or membranous tissue will result in superior progenitor cell yields.
 The dissociation and trituration process can heavily impact the number of spheres obtained in a culture; agitating the tissue during the incubation with trypsin-EDTA will result in a more homogeneous solution.
 The use of a fire-polished glass pasture pipette over a P1000 plastic pipette tip is highly recommended to reduce cell death and improve the resulting culture.
 Avoid overtriturating.
 Despite these precautions, the procedure can create a lot of debris in the P0 culture, and to avoid losing progenitor cells, washing or feeding the culture should be avoided until spheres have formed.

 A number of differences between the hippocampal and SVZ cultures will be obvious at P0.
-Hippocampal cultures yield fewer spheres, and these generally adhere.
+Hippocampal cultures yield fewer spheres, and these generally adhere to the tissue culture flask.
 Use a pipette tip to gently lift off the spheres for the initial passage.
 Adherent spheres were not observed in subsequent passages.
 Different brands of tissue culture flasks may cause the spheres, particularly hippocampal spheres, to adhere and grow as colonies on the bottom of the dish.
 This was not found to alter any downstream results for this protocol but should be monitored, and consistency should be maintained where possible.

 Previous methods used to measure P2X7 receptor function, such as patch clamping to record calcium influx, are time-consuming and laborious and may only provide information on a single cell.
 This protocol presents a rapid and reproducible method to analyze all three main functions of P2X7 receptors using one machine.
 Time-resolved live-cell flow cytometry allows for whole population analysis and provides the researcher with information regarding the kinetics of calcium influx, pore formation, and/or phagocytic function.
 In addition to this, flow cytometry can be easily used as a method for assessing marker expression patterns and population analysis based on cell size or protein expression levels.